Benbecula: Etymology

+The first written record of the name is as "Beanbeacla" in 1449.
+The names Beinn nam Fadhla and Beinn na Faoghla are used in Scottish Gaelic today.
+All these names are assumed to derive from Peighinn nam Fadhla (pronounced [pʰe.ɪɲəmˈfɤːlˠ̪ə]) "pennyland of the fords" as the island is low-lying.

 The second element is a loan from Norse vaðil(l) "ford" which was borrowed as Gaelic fadhail (genitive fadhla).
 Through the process of reverse lenition fadhla, with the ethnonymic suffix -ach has led to the formation of Badhlach "a person from Benbecula".

-Other interpretations that have been suggested over the years are Beinn Bheag a' bhFaodhla, supposedly meaning the "little mountain of the ford" and Beinn a' Bhuachaille, meaning "the herdsman's mountain".
+Other interpretations that have been suggested over the years are Beinn Bheag a' bhFaodhla, supposedly meaning the "little mountain of the ford", Beinn a' Bhuachaille, meaning "the herdsman's mountain" and from Beinnmhaol, meaning "bare hill".

 The island is also known in Gaelic poetry as An t-Eilean Dorcha "the dark island".
-The well-known tune "The Dark Island" was written by accordionist Iain MacLachlan from Benbecula.

 Current language use

 Benbecula has historically been a very strong Gaelic-speaking area.
 In both the 1901 and the 1921 censuses, all parishes were reported to be over 75% Gaelic-speaking.
 By 1971, Benbecula and South Uist were classed as 50–74% Gaelic-speaking.

 It remains a relatively strong Gaelic-speaking area in spite of a continued decline.
 In the 2001 census, Benbecula overall had 56% Gaelic speakers.
-The weakest Gaelic-speaking area is Balivanich with only 37%.
+The weakest Gaelic-speaking area is Balivanich, with only 37%.
 All other areas on Benbecula range between 74% (Lionacleit) and 62% (Gramsdale and Uachdar).